Timothy Castagne

-Timothy Castagne (/fr/; born 5 December 1995) is a Belgian professional footballer who plays as a full back for club Fulham and the Belgium national team.
+Timothy Castagne (Note: /fr/) (born 5 December 1995) is a Belgian professional footballer who plays as a full back for club Fulham and the Belgium national team.

 Castagne began his senior career with Genk after graduating from the club's youth academy.
 After moving to Italy with Atalanta in 2017, he was signed by English side Leicester City in 2020, with whom he won the FA Cup in 2021.
 He joined Fulham in 2023.

 Castagne represented Belgium at various youth levels before making his debut for the senior team in 2018.
-He was part of Belgium's squad at the 2022 FIFA World Cup and UEFA Euro 2024.
+He was part of Belgium's squad at the 2022 FIFA World Cup, UEFA Euro 2024 and the 2026 World Cup.

 Club career

 Early career

 Born in Arlon, Belgian Luxembourg, Castagne began playing football for local clubs US Waltzing and Lorrain Arlon before moving to the youth academy of Virton, the largest club in the province.
 He practised with the youth teams of Standard Liège after going to a boarding school in the area, but continued to play matches at Virton at the weekend.